(Editor’s note: this post about Chic jeans was updated 1/2017).

 A little history: founded in the 1920s, the original parent company (known in the 1960s as Henry I. Siegel Co., or H.I.S.) produced jeans under department store brand names, later creating the “Chic” label in the 1970s with a focus on being “proportioned to fit,” which any tall or petite girl can tell you, is a critical — possibly genius, for the time — selling point.

-Times got tough, however, for the brand that in the mid-80s was second only to Levis and Lee in production of women’s jeans – heavily dependent on troubled budget retailer Kmart, by the mid-90s Chic jeans were, well, not-so-chic anymore.
+Times got tough, however, for the brand that in the mid-80s was second only to Levis and Lee in production of women’s jeans.
+Heavily dependent on troubled budget retailer Kmart, Chic jeans were by the mid-90s, well, not-so-chic anymore.
 A continuing decline in the U.S. notwithstanding, the Chic brand seems to have maintained a stronghold in Europe well into the late 1990s.
 While the brand name Chic seems to have all but vanished there as well, H.I.S. jeans appear to still be a force in fashionable denim in Europe to this day.